marmelab/react-admin/docs/List.md

 The filter component must be a `<Filter>` with `<Input>` children.

-**Tip**: `<Filter>` is a special component, which renders in two ways: once as a filter button, and two as a filter form.
-It does so by inspecting its children components, which must all be `<Input>` components.
+**Tip**: `<Filter>` is a special component, which renders in two ways:

+- as a filter button (to add new filters)
+- as a filter form (to enter filter values)

+It does so by inspecting its `context` prop.

 ### Pagination

 You can replace the default pagination component by your own, using the `Pagination` prop.
 The pagination component receives the current page, the number of records per page, the total number of records, as well as a `setPage()` function that changes the page.

+So if you want to replace the default pagination by a "<previous - next>" pagination, create a pagination component like the following:

 ```js
 import FlatButton from 'material-ui/FlatButton';